 This gives better power output and lowers exhaust gas emissions.
-Clouds of black smoke on acceleration are a thing of the past, as the soot is trapped by diesel particulate filter (DPF).
+Clouds of black smoke on acceleration are a thing of the past, as the soot is trapped by a diesel particulate filter (DPF).
 On top of that, Diesel exhaust fluid (DEF) is injected into the stream of exhaust gasses.
 This reduces NOx emissions.

-Here are some common problems that affect many Mercedes-Benz diesel models including E350, ML350, GL350, R350, Sprinter, R320 CDI and BlueTec models.
+Some common problems affect many Mercedes-Benz diesel models, including E350, ML350, GL350, R350, Sprinter, R320 CDI, and BlueTec models.

 Diesel Particulate Filter

 As Mercedes DPF traps and holds soot, with time, it reaches a point when it needs to be ‘emptied out.’
 This is done by regeneration.
 During this automated process, the engine computer raises the exhaust gas temperature to 630°C. This burns up soot particles.
 However, if the engine is not running correctly, automatic regeneration will not be started.

 Some of the possible causes are a faulty temperature sensor, swirl flap motor, or EGR valve.
 Also, make sure you only use approved engine oil.
 Wrong engine oil can cause excessive soot buildup.
 The regeneration process can be initiated manually using an appropriate diagnostic tool.
 In most cases, this will purge a clogged DPF.